mditodaro/cv32e40p_tftlab/TFT_General_Assignment_2023.md

 Your goal is to produce functional stimuli (assembly program(s)) that target a **specific subset** of the small delay faults of the RISC-V processor you are given.

-You should find and report a 10-20% of CRITICAL SDDs that belong into a specific functional block of the processor and produce code that manages to successfully test them.
+You should find and report a certain percentage (e.g., 10-20%) of CRITICAL SDDs that belong into a specific functional block of the processor and produce code that manages to successfully test them.

 The GSF is given also in a CSV format for your convenience.
 So you can use an editor of your choice e.g., Excel to study it and perform an analysis on the functional block you intend to target.
 The fault site names indicate which is this functional block.

 For example, inside the file you should see something like:

 ```
-/core/functional_block_a/UXX/Z,max_slack_rise,max_slack_fall
-/core/functional_block_a/UXX/A,max_slack_rise,max_slack_fall
-/core/functional_block_a/UXX/B,max_slack_rise,max_slack_fall
-/core/functional_block_a/UXX/C,max_slack_rise,max_slack_fall
+core_i/load_store_unit_i/U205/A,0.00,-0.00
+core_i/load_store_unit_i/U205/ZN,-0.00,0.00
+core_i/load_store_unit_i/U213/A,1.61,1.63
+core_i/load_store_unit_i/U213/ZN,1.63,1.61
+core_i/load_store_unit_i/U417/A,0.29,0.18
+core_i/load_store_unit_i/U417/ZN,0.18,0.29
+core_i/cs_registers_i/U722/A,0.36,0.40
+core_i/cs_registers_i/U722/ZN,0.40,0.36
+core_i/cs_registers_i/U726/A,0.32,0.35
+core_i/cs_registers_i/U726/ZN,0.35,0.32
+core_i/cs_registers_i/U730/A,0.33,0.35
+core_i/cs_registers_i/U730/ZN,0.35,0.33
+core_i/cs_registers_i/U734/A,0.31,0.33
+core_i/cs_registers_i/U734/ZN,0.33,0.31
 ...
 ...
 ...
-/core/functional_block_b/UXX/ZN,max_slack_rise,max_slack_fall
 ```
-Find a set of critical slack values for e.g., `functinal_block_a`.
+Find a set of critical slack values for e.g., `load_store_unit_i`.
 Critical is considered the slack that has a small value, which means that the signal arrives pretty close to the circuits's hold time.
 Then try to undestand how you can sensitize these faults.
-For instance, if the `functional_block_a` is the multiplier, it should hint towards the usage of arithmetic and multiplication instructions and so on.
+For instance, if the functional block you selected is the multiplier, it should hint towards the usage of arithmetic and multiplication instructions and so on.
 After you analyze the faults, write RISC-V assembly (check the docs for the supported instructions and ISA extensions) which will be the stimulus source for the fault simulation.

 ## Flow of Events